Epilepsy Drugs to Treat Seizures

 - Side effects include tiredness, unsteady walking, nausea, depression, and loss of appetite.
 In children, they can cause drooling and hyperactivity.

-The drug is approved to treat partial onset seizures in those aged 12 and older.
+- The drug is approved to treat partial onset seizures in those age 12 and older.

 Oxtellar XR (oxcarbazepine)

-Common side effects include dizziness, sleepiness, headache, vomiting, double vision, and balance problems.
+- The most common side effects include dizziness, nausea, headache, vomiting, fatigue, vertigo, ataxia, blurred vision, and tremor.

 Epilepsy Drug Guidelines